felipemartinezbs/python-data-projects/README.md

 # Python Data Projects

-Collection of Python projects focused on data analysis, automation and data pipelines.
+Portfolio of data analysis and data engineering projects built with Python.

 ## Projects

-### 1. Automation Reporting
+### 📊 Automation Reporting
-Automated script that analyzes sales data and generates reports and visualizations.
+Automated analysis of sales data with report generation and visualizations.

 Technologies:
 - Python